Zywave/booster/src/_areas/design-system/components/tags.md

 ### Tags

-Tags are most commonly seen within a list or table to either categorize or highlight information about the item they are associated with.
+Tags are most commonly seen within a List or Table to either categorize or highlight information about the item they are associated with.
 Tags come in 9 standard color combinations and should not be customized unless absolutely necessary.

 ### Filter Tags